mvolkmann/mvolkmann.github.com/programming/sed-article.md

 first and examine the output sent to stdout before running the command with `-i`.

+Another option is to provide a value with the `-i` flag that specifies an extension for a backup file.
+When this is done the input file is still edited in place, but a backup of the file is created first with the specified extension.
+For example `sed -i.bak my-script.sed my-input.txt`
+creates the file `my-input.txt.bak`.

 ## Regular Expression Review

 Readers that are already familiar with regular expressions